The 2024 CFAS Summer Institute for Pre-First Year Students application is closed for this year.

 The Center for Africana Studies Summer Institute is one of Penn’s premier Pre-First Year Student programs.
 This intensive one-week course of study is taught by standing Penn faculty and exposes students to major intellectual and cultural themes and currents in 19th, 20th, and 21st century African and African Diaspora studies.

 The Summer Institute provides a rigorous introduction to the academic and co-curricular life at the University.
 Graduate Fellows assist students with course work and provide general mentoring.
-Participating students have access to a network of faculty, graduate students and fellow undergraduate students who that support them throughout their Penn careers.
+Participating students have access to a network of faculty, graduate students and fellow undergraduate students who support them throughout their Penn careers.
 Additionally, students who participate in the Institute enhance the leadership skills essential to their success at Penn and beyond.
 The Institute is free of charge and includes room, board, books, and course tuition (does not include travel).

 Who Is Eligible?